linuxdeepin/deepin-manual/manual-assets/professional/deepin-editor/en_US/index.md

 You can open the text file in the following ways, and the selected file will open in the new tab:

 - Drag the file directly to the Text Editor interface or the Text Editor icon.
-- Right-click the file, and open it with Text Editor.
-After selecting Text Editor as the default program, you can double-click the file to open it directly.
+- Right-click the file and open it with Text Editor.
+After selecting Text Editor as the default application for text files in the Control Center, you can double-click the file to open it directly.
 - On the Text Editor interface, click ![icon_menu](icon/icon_menu.svg)> **Open file**, and select the file.
 - On the Text Editor interface, use **Ctrl + O** to open the file.